-10 things to know about Background Screening
+10 Things to Know About Background Screening

 A Disclosure and Barring Service check (or DBS check for short) is the term used for the analysis and record of a person’s past, looking specifically at any convictions, cautions, reprimands and warnings they may have received.

 DBS checks, also known as disclosures, may also include soft intelligence held by the police.
 This information is not always contained within the Police National Computer (PNC).
-For example, a person may not have been convicted of a particular offence but a local police force may have intelligence which should be disclosed as it may affect the suitability of a person for a particular job.
+For example, a person may not have been convicted of a particular offence, but a local police force may have intelligence which should be disclosed as it may affect the suitability of a person for a particular job.

-Is there a difference between a CRB and a DBS check?
+Is There a Difference Between a CRB and a DBS Check?

 There is no difference between a CRB and DBS check.

-After the publication of the Protection of Freedoms Act 2012 the Criminal Records Bureau (CRB) and the Independent Safeguarding Authority (ISA), were merged and given the new title of the Disclosure and Barring Service (DBS).
+After the publication of the Protection of Freedoms Act 2012 the Criminal Records Bureau (CRB) and the Independent Safeguarding Authority (ISA), were merged in 2012 and given the new title of the Disclosure and Barring Service (DBS).